 At The Marine Mammal Center

-The Marine Mammal Center has not rescued many Steller sea lions because they are threatened and haul out in remote areas.
-From 1975 to 2013, we have rescued only 36 Steller sea lions.
-Most of these were orphaned pups.
+The Marine Mammal Center has not rescued many Steller sea lions because they are not common along our rescue range and haul out in remote areas.
+Most of the Steller sea lions we have rescued have been orphaned pups.
 Artemis was a Steller sea lion that was rescued as a five to 10 day old abandoned pup from Año Nuevo Island in 1999.
 After nine months of care, she was released back into the wild and tracked with a satellite tag.
 Five years after her release, Artemis was sighted on Año Nuevo Island with a pup of her own!
-This was the first time a Steller sea lion pup was born on Año Nuevo Island in 20 years.

 Through our extensive experience anesthetizing seals and sea lions for medical procedures at our hospital, our veterinarians are also called upon to do field anesthesia for wild Steller sea lions in Alaska.
 As a species of concern, our work with each animal can directly contribute to the knowledge of their population.

 Threats to Steller sea lions include:

 - offshore oil and gas exploration